bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

    where :math:`b, \sigma` are constants.

-\TODO{Write about how this is a generalized Wiener process}
+Equation 2.38 is the generalized Wiener process that includes a potentially non-zero initial value :math:`X(0)`, deterministic drift term :math:`bt`, and scaling factor :math:`\sigma`.

 The intuition behind Theorem 3 follows directly from the central limit theorem.
-For a given interval :math:`[s, t]`, the value of :math:`X(t) - X(s)` is the sum of infinitesimally small independent, identically distributed partitions or in other words IID random variables.
+For a given interval :math:`[s, t]`, the value of :math:`X(t) - X(s)` is the sum of infinitesimally small independent, identically distributed partitions or in other words IID random variables (doesn't have to be normally distributed).
 Thus, we can apply the central limit theorem and get a normal distribution (under some mild conditions).

 Processes with independent increments appear in many contexts.
-For example, the random displacement of a particle moving through a fluid caused by the random interactions is naturally modelled using the Wiener process.
+For example, the random displacement of a macro particle moving through a fluid caused by the random interactions with the fluid molecules is naturally modelled using the Wiener process.
 Similarly, the variability of the return of a stock price in a very short period of time is approximately the same regardless of the price, thus can also be modelled using a Wiener process.
-We'll look at both of these example more closely later on in the post.
+We'll look at both of these examples more closely later on in the post.

 Stochastic Calculus
 ===================